n01103934/Thermometer/index.md

+# Oct 16 2018
+This week I will solder my header pins for my temperature sensor on the breadboard and connect them with my developmental platform.

+# Oct 9 2018
+I have my parts with me and working on fritzing my connections on breadboard.

 # Oct 2 2018
 Proof of purchase is due and here are pictures of my parts that I ordered at store.
 [pictures of my parts](https://raw.githubusercontent.com/n01103934/Thermometer/master/images/parts.png)

 # Sept 25 2018
 Worked on budget for project and I completed it.
 I will provide a excel document of the budget in my respository.